jweygandt/ofd-wearos-digital-watchface/README.md

 * methods for Range complcations to color, See AQI Complications
 * methods for data expiration (still testing)

+# Complication Updates

+Since complications can go stale for various reasons, including initial startup, tapping the date string at the top of the watch will initiate a complication refresh.

 # Goals:

 * No data collection by 3rd parties, why should a watch face and complications send data to others?